 One day Mark was sitting at his desk, resting his chin in his hands, and felt a lump in the left side of his throat.

-Mark was then introduced to Prabhakar Tripuraneni, MD, radiation oncologist at Scripps MD Anderson and Scripps Clinic, and Aditya Sarvaria, MD, medical oncologist at Scripps MD Anderson and Scripps Clinic, who immediately developed a treatment plan.
+Mark was then introduced to Prabhakar Tripuraneni, MD, radiation oncologist at Scripps Cancer Center and Scripps Clinic, and Aditya Sarvaria, MD, medical oncologist at Scripps Cancer Center and Scripps Clinic, who immediately developed a treatment plan.

 Many patients at the multidisciplinary clinic initially see all three specialists the same day so they can hear recommendations from each, ask questions and feel secure knowing the physicians and care team are working together to come up with the best course of action.